pythops/tenere/README.md

 ## ⚙️ Installation

-### MacOS
+You can download the prebuilt binaries from the release page.

+For MacOs users, you can use [brew](https://brew.sh/) to install it as following:

 ```bash
 brew tap pythops/tenere
 brew install tenere
 ```

-You can download the prebuilt binaries from the release page.

 Otherwise, you can build from source.
 This requires [Rust](https://www.rust-lang.org/) compiler and [Cargo package manager](https://doc.rust-lang.org/cargo/).